 Global Infrastructure Disruption

-Space Collision Risks and Orbital Sabotage With over 40,000 tracked objects in orbit and 10.5 fragmentation events per year, compromised satellites could trigger deliberate collisions creating massive debris fields, disable space traffic management systems, or cascade into Kessler Syndrome rendering entire orbital regions permanently unusable.
+With over 40,000 tracked objects in orbit and 10.5 fragmentation events per year, compromised satellites could trigger deliberate collisions creating massive debris fields, disable space traffic management systems, or cascade into Kessler Syndrome, rendering entire orbital regions permanently unusable.

 Effective satellite cybersecurity requires action across three distinct layers: prevention, detection, and response.
-Traditional approaches address only parts of this advanced simulation-based methods are needed to cover the full threat surface.
+Traditional approaches address only parts of this.
+Simulation-based methods are needed to cover the full threat surface.

 Preventive Strategies